shaunrask/block-the-pig-solver/block-the-pig-logic-ai/Project_Report_Logical_AI.md

 *   **Deep Reasoning (Minimax):** The agent performs a **16-ply adversarial search**.
 This corresponds to verifying logical statements of the form: "There exists a move $m_1$ such that for all pig moves $p_1$, there exists $m_2$..." up to depth 16.
 *   **Alpha-Beta Pruning:** This logical optimization allows the agent to discard entire branches of the reasoning tree that act as "proof by contradiction" (i.e., if this branch leads to a loss, we disprove it as a candidate).

 ### 4.2.
-Spectra Validation Loop
+Spectra Logic Engine (Active Filter)
-A key feature of the final system is the **Spectra Validator**.
-After the reasoning engine identifies an optimal move, the system runs a logical consistence check:
+A key feature of the final system is the **active logical verification**.
+After the reasoning engine identifies candidate moves, the **Spectra Logic Engine** enforces formal axioms:
-1.  **Axiom Check:** Verifies the move violates no domain constraints.
+1.  **Axiom Check:** Verifies the move satisfies Accessibility, Relevance, and Progress axioms.
-2.  **Theorem Generation:** Classifies the move as a "Lemma" (improves position) or a "Theorem" (guarantees a win).
+2.  **Gatekeeping:** If a move fails a critical axiom (e.g., acts on a cell irrelevant to the escape theorem), it is **rejected**, forcing the AI to select a logically sound alternative.
-3.  **User Feedback:** The UI explicitly displays this logical analysis (e.g., `[SPECTRA] Theorem Proved: winning_strategy_exists`), providing transparency into the AI's deductive process.
+3.  **User Feedback:** The UI displays the logical proof trace (e.g., `Axiom(Relevance): FAIL`), providing transparency.

 ---